 Finally, handles and fittings are of the same high quality as the rest of the piece and complement the design.
 Lots of the pieces in our nursery range - Moppet Oak, are finished with drawer stoppers to prevent them from being pulled out by little ones.
 Not only do the pieces looks gorgeous but they are also very resistant to the daily ordeals of nursery life!

 All furniture sold by The Wooden Furniture Store comes from managed, sustainable plantations.
 For wood to be classed as sustainable, it must be harvested correctly which involves planting a tree to replace one which has been cut down.
 In addition, it’s vital that there hasn’t been any damage to the neighbouring environment in which the trees were taken from.
 Our timber suppliers manage the landscape to prevent damage to Eco-systems, watersheds, wildlife and the tree themselves, taking a long term rather than short term view of the resource.

 With a little bit of care and attention, your oak furniture will last a lifetime.
 Our top care tips are to use a high quality beeswax polish that will nourish the timber and ensure that the grain always looks its best.
 To avoid placing your oak furniture in direct sun light as this will make it fade and don't put it near a radiator so that the joints don't split or weaken.
 Finally, wipe away any spills immediately using a damp cloth, then dry off with another clean and dry lint free cloth.

 Convinced yet that oak is a great material for furniture?
-Why not take a look at our ranges?
-And for hassel free shopping, everything at The Wooden Furniture Store is delivered fully assembled and is designed to be a solid, sturdy, piece of well designed furniture whether you’re looking for a TV cabinet or a shoe cupboard.
+Why not take a look at our ranges of light oak furniture?
+And for hassle free shopping, everything at The Wooden Furniture Store is delivered fully assembled and is designed to be a solid, sturdy, piece of well designed furniture whether you're looking for a TV cabinet or a shoe cupboard.